 - Does hypnosis actually work?

-Hypnosis does not work well for everybody.
-For example, suppose the hypnotic indications and the subjective changes did not achieve the relaxation necessary for a prolonged induction, the controversy about hypnosis may increase.
+Hypnosis does not work well for everyone.
+Suppose the hypnotic indications and the subjective changes did not achieve the relaxation necessary for a prolonged induction, the controversy about hypnosis might increase.

-There are some people who have gone through hypnosis however then claimed that they felt no different.
-Since hypnosis has actually long been one of the options in psychiatric therapy, there is some evidence that supports the medical use of hypnosis.
+There are some people who have gone through hypnosis but then claimed that they felt no different.
+Since hypnosis has long been one of the alternatives in psychiatric therapy, there is some evidence that supports the clinical usage of hypnosis.

 - How does hypnosis work?

-Hypnosis typically includes an introduction to the treatment during which the subject is advised that suggestions for imaginative understanding will be presented to him or her.
-A hypnotic procedure is used to encourage and examine patients’ reactions and mental treatments.
+Hypnosis usually includes an introduction to the treatment during which the subject is advised that suggestions for creative understanding will be presented to him or her.
+A hypnotic process is utilized to encourage and examine patients’ reactions and mental treatments.

-Using hypnosis, one person (the subject) is directed by another (the therapist) to react to different suggestions in order to experience an “altered state of consciousness.”
+Using hypnosis, one person (the subject) is assisted by another (the therapist) to react to different suggestions in order to experience an “altered state of consciousness.”

 Hypnotic treatments and suggestions differ, depending on the objectives of the practitioner.